CopelandMIT/labx_master/central_server_code/README.md

 **3\.
 Start the GUI Control Panel**

-Follow these steps to configure and launch the GUI for datacollection.
+Follow these steps to configure and launch the GUI for data collection.

 1\. **ChangeDirectory to the Central Server Source Code:**